bus710/zephyr-rtos-development-in-linux/README.md

 ## Docs

 In 2020, I wrote this doc for nRF52
+- It is outdated as of 2025.
+Please follow the Connect SDK from Nordic Semi.
 - [nRF52 + Zephyr in 2020](./2020_nrf52.md)

 In 2025, I wrote this doc for Pico W